- Site Analysis

 Of the many potential safety problems with wet areas, the most obvious is the risk of slips and falls if floors (or other surfaces such as bathtubs or shower trays) become slippery when wet.
-Around 250 people (mostly elderly) die each year as a result of falls in their home.
+This is a risk especially for people 65 and over (one in seven New Zealanders):

 The potential harm from a fall is heightened if there are sharp edges in the area that might injure a person who falls, or if there is glass that might shatter if someone falls against it.
 To reduce these risks:

 - select a textured floor finish or floor finish with a slip resistance coefficient of 0.4 maximum when wet Table 2 of D1/AS1 gives details of flooring materials and finishes with acceptable slip resistance.
 (Also see BRANZ Bulletin BU 626 Slip resistance of floors)